cassandre-tech/cassandre-trading-bot/docs/docs/learn/graphql-api.md

 ```

 ## Access the API with GraphiQL
-Start the application and open a browser to [http://localhost:8080/graphiql](http://localhost:8080/graphiql).
-GraphiQL is a query editor that comes out of the box with the DGS framework.
+Start your bot and open a browser to [http://localhost:8080/graphiql](http://localhost:8080/graphiql).
+GraphiQL is a query editor that comes out of the box with the [DGS framework](https://netflix.github.io/dgs/) we are using.

-To start, you can try this query to display all your strategies:
+For example, you can try to enter this query to display all your strategies:
 ```
 query {
     strategies{ strategyId name }